Jus-Be/orin-ayo/README.md

 With Artiphon Instrument 1 and Chorda, only the first five pads are used like a Guitar Hero controller.
 The strum bridge pads are used to provide control (strum, start/stop, fill, next/prev section).

-It has an internal arranger engine implemented in JavaScript that can play Yamaha SFFx, Casio AC7 or Ketron KST files.
+It has an internal arranger engine implemented in JavaScript that can play midi style files in Yamaha SFFx, Casio AC7 or Ketron KST format.
+It can also play audio loops in OrinAyo format as styles.

 It has an internal synth engine (based on [sf2synth.js by GREE](https://github.com/gree/sf2synth.js/)) that can play the styles using sound font (sf2) files with WebAudio.